EritosinSalami/supermart-project/README.md

 - How do freight costs vary by region and product category, and what does that imply for profitability?

-**Approach:** I performed end‑to‑end analysis using SQL (MySQL Workbench) for data extraction, cleaning and analysis, Power BI for interactive dashboards.
-The project included RFM segmentation, geospatial distance calculations, and a detailed review of sales, customer behaviour, product performance, logistics, and payment patterns.
-All filtered to delivered orders for accurate revenue metrics.

-**Outcome:**
-- **Sales & Revenue:** Identified top‑performing products and regions, discovered that revenue growth stalled in late 2018 due to no data, with R$95,235 lost to cancellations.
-- **Customer Behaviour:** Conversion rate at 10%, 90% churn rate.
-All customers are one‑time buyers; RFM segmentation revealed “High‑Value New” and “At Risk” segments for targeted retention.
-- **Logistics:** 93% on‑time delivery but over‑estimated delivery days caused R$10,650 freight revenue loss.
-Sellers concentrated in Sao Paulo, leading to more than 20-day deliveries and high freight costs in remote regions.
-- **Actionable Recommendations:** Adjust delivery estimation algorithm, launch loyalty programs, rationalize product portfolio, and recruit sellers in underserved areas.

   The SQL Queries used to analyze and aggregate the data for this project can be found here: (https://tinyurl.com/pufb695a)

-  Dashboard visuals can be found here: (https://tinyurl.com/bdh8a72h)

-  The interactive dashboard can be found here: [Microsoft Power BI](https://tinyurl.com/mu4t7sj9)

 ---